bootlin/snagboot/docs/snagflash.md

 This mode provides a set of enhanced Fastboot commands which leverage U-Boot-specific functionalities to perform various flashing tasks.
 Interactive commands can be passed to a CLI prompt with the "-i" flag, and can also be read from a file using the "-I" option.
+Lines starting with "#" are interpreted as comments.

 Extended Fastboot mode flashing commands handle writing files larger than the Fastboot memory buffer by slicing them up into sections.
 They also support bmap